acbland/Analysis-Install-R-Packages-Between-Computers/README.md

 myfile <- read_csv(file = select_file_name)
 ```

 This section creates the other_install data frame and the baseR data frame.
 This is designed to create the data frams for comparison of the packages.
 Since they are transformed from system parameters and due to the desire to customize the names of the files, the column names need to be renamed to a common heading "Package".
 This is the same name when using the installed.packages command.
+This also section creates a subdirectory to save the files to.
+This subdirectory is named for the computer the user is currently using.
 ```{r create comparison data frames}
 other_install <- as.data.frame(myfile$Package)
 colnames(other_install) <- "Package"